bitrix24/b24restdocs/api-reference/crm/deals/crm-deal-add.md

 || **PARENT_ID_...**
 [`crm_entity`](../data-types.md) | Relationship fields.

-If there are SPAs related to deals on the portal, there is a field for each such SPA that stores the relationship between this SPA and the deal.
+If there are SPAs related to deals on the portal, each such SPA has a field that stores the relationship between this SPA and the deal.
 The field itself stores the identifier of the element of that SPA.

 For example, the field `PARENT_ID_153` — relationship with the SPA `entityTypeId=153`, stores the identifier of the element of this SPA related to the current deal ||
 |#